 “Of course.
 There’s no other answer.
 You understand so well.”

-He pushed her hair back from her face and stared at her delighted.
+He pushed her hair back from her face and stared at her, delighted.

 “I’m tired,” she said, and turned away from him.

 “Why me?”
 Jack’s back gleamed silver pale in the linty light, beading and heaving as he worked the lever press to churn out Alfie’s newsletter.
 The room’s stink of manure and rot had been transformed by the addition of Jack’s sweat, which made it less unpleasant.